awsdocs/amazon-athena-user-guide/doc_source/emr-logs.md

         AND regexp_like(data, 'ERROR|WARN|INFO|EXCEPTION|FATAL|DEBUG') limit 100;
 ```

-**Example – Query All Logs by Date and Hour for ERROR, WARN, INFO, EXCEPTION, FATAL, or DEBUG**
+**Example – Query all logs by date and hour for ERROR, WARN, INFO, EXCEPTION, FATAL, or DEBUG**

 ```
 SELECT distinct("$PATH") AS filepath